American Customer Satisfaction Index - Explained

 Back to: ECONOMIC ANALYSIS & MONETARY POLICY

-American Customer Satisfaction Index (ACSI) Definition
+What does the American Customer Satisfaction Index (ACSI) Measure?

 The ACSI was founded in 1994 by Dr. Claes Fornell, a researcher at the University of Michigan in the United States.
 The foundation of ACSI was along with the Wisconsin, the American Society for Quality in Milwaukee, and CFI Ground in Ann Arbor Michigan.
 The ACSIs headquarters are based in San Francisco, California.
 The ACSI was purposely created to help calculate and analyze the quality of the products and services by putting customers into consideration.
 Note that before the creation of ACSI, there was no metric tool that could measure and analyze customer satisfaction.
 Generally, ACSI is a model derived from a Swedish Customer Satisfaction Barometer developed and implemented in 1984.
 Dr. Claes Fornell, who is the founder of ACSI, decided to create it so that it can serve both the American and Swedish customers.
 Initially, the ACSI updates were done on a quarterly basis but as from 2010, the updates became more frequent for the public.
 The change enabled ACSIs key contributors to channel their efforts towards a number of sectors throughout the year.
 The ACSI is a parameter that gauges satisfaction levels of both domestic and foreign goods that has substantial market share in the United States.
 It surveys about 180,000 consumers every year so that it can understand their satisfaction levels on the products and services they frequently consumer.
 The customer survey entails a multi-equation econometric model that is developed at the University of Michigan.
 The survey process involves screening of respondent.
 The screening ensures the inclusion of actual consumers of a wide range of business to customer products and services.
 This includes services, durable goods, non-durable goods, local government services, federal government services, among others.
 Note that the release of customer satisfaction score is done on a monthly basis throughout the calendar year.
 The first publication of the ACSI index was in 1994.
 The update of the index is done quarterly on a rolling basis.
 The newly collected data from various economic sectors is usually used to replace data from the previous year.
 Data from ACSI used by different entities including and not limited to the following: